Manitoba road trips: Bridging the west

 This summer fun itinerary is jam-packed with quirky roadside attractions, unforgettable hikes and cute small towns.

 This summer, we're featuring an amazing collection of road trips that will help you explore every corner of Manitoba.
-The Bridging the West road trip takes you through on a journey west through Treaty 1 and 2 territory, to a collection of small towns, roadside statues and more.
+The Bridging the West road trip takes you through on a journey west to a collection of small towns, roadside statues and more.

 Photo Op: Giant Fire Hydrants and Smoking Pipes